 Your body will heal if you allow it.
 But continuing to train with an injury is likely to make it worse.
 If your knee injury becomes chronic it wll be more difficult to recover from.

-- Applying ice or cold therapy to your knee injury/swelling can help to reduce pain, inflammaiton and swelling.
+- Applying ice or cold therapy is important first aid for knee injuries.
+Ice can help to reduce pain, inflammation and swelling.

 - Cold slows down cell metabolism, reducing the chance of the cell dying (cell necrosis).